Introduction

 Clear the Area

-Remove any obstacles, such as rocks, plants, or debris, from the fence line.
-This ensures a smooth installation process.
+Remove any obstacles, including rocks, plants, or debris, from the fence line to facilitate a seamless installation.

 -